-The Automated and Electric Vehicles Bill (the “Bill”) is expected to become law in 2018.
-It will extend compulsory motor insurance to autonomous vehicles.
+The Automated and Electric Vehicles Act (the “Act”) became law in July 2018.
+It extended compulsory motor insurance to autonomous vehicles.

-The Bill also addresses the unique aspects of autonomous vehicles – the computer software and the issue of tampering.
-Insurer liability under the Bill is excluded if the software in an autonomous vehicle is not updated or if it has been adapted to a standard outside of the policy limits.
-This provision ensures that insurers are not responsible for autonomous vehicles with unauthorised modifications.
-It raises the question of how manufactures will disseminate software updates to their customers.
+The Act also addresses the unique aspects of autonomous vehicles – the computer software and the issue of tampering.
+Insurer liability under the Act is excluded if the software in an autonomous vehicle is not updated or if it has been adapted to a standard outside of the policy limits.
+This provision ensures that insurers are not responsible for autonomous vehicles with unauthorized modifications.
+It raises the question of how manufacturers will disseminate software updates to their customers.
 Expecting customers to carry out updates themselves could create issues if the update is not received or if the customer does not install it properly, potentially resulting in the breach of their insurance policy.
-It may lead to manufacturers making the updates automatic – perhaps when a vehicle is not in use and is connected to Wi-Fi – thereby removing the vehicle owner from the process.
-It will be crucial to manage the resulting cyber security risks.
+It may lead to manufacturers making the updates automatic – perhaps when a vehicle is not in use and is connected to WiFi – thereby removing the vehicle owner from the process.
+It will be crucial to manage the resulting cybersecurity risks.

 The Code of Practice sets out requirements for testing, including testing:

 Vehicles under test on public roads must obey all relevant road traffic laws.
-It is the responsibility of testing organisations to satisfy themselves that all tests planned to be undertaken comply with all relevant existing laws and that the vehicles involved are roadworthy, meet all relevant vehicle requirements, and can be used in a way that is compatible with existing UK road traffic law (see Chapter 5).
+It is the responsibility of testing organisations to satisfy themselves that all tests planned to be undertaken comply with all relevant existing laws and that the vehicles involved are roadworthy, meet all relevant vehicle requirements, and can be used in a way that is compatible with existing UK road traffic law.

 The relevant road traffic laws include regulation 100 (or regulation 115 in Northern Ireland) of Construction and Use Regulations.
 Broadly these highlight that it is an offence to use a motor vehicle or trailer in such a way that it would present a danger to other road users.